ucsb-cs24/w22/_lab/lab02.md

 Type "make tests" and you will see some tests pass, but some fail.

 You are finished when all the tests pass.
-We have implemented a few function that involve linked lists in `linkedListFuncs.cpp`.
+We have implemented a few functions that involve linked lists in `linkedListFuncs.cpp`.
 There is only one file you need to edit this week:

 <code>moreLinkedListFuncs.cpp</code> contains more functions that deal with linked lists.